paezha/genuary2022/09-architecture/README.md

   # x_o and y_o are the coordinates to place the tower
   # l is the height of the tower
   # s is the sampling rate for the windows
+  # y_o pulls the bottom of the tower to a minimum value of y if provided, otherwise the coordinate supplied

   # Right face of tower
   right_face <- matrix(c(x_o + 1, y_o,